A Family Sanctuary

 Our mission is simple but profound: To provide a secure, temporary home for women, children, and families in need with compassion and respect for those we serve.

-We are dedicated to creating a community where every woman can find comfort, security, and a path toward a brighter future.
-Our four-unit family-centered domicile has provided sanctuary to individuals and families in northern New Hampshire since 1982.
-Residents enjoy modestly furnished bedrooms with private bathrooms, community living, and dining areas with a fully stocked pantry for preparing healthy meals.
+The Bancroft House has provided a four-unit family-centered sanctuary to individuals and families since 1982.
+Residents enjoy modestly furnished bedrooms with private bathrooms, community living and dining areas, a fully stocked pantry and kitchen, and laundry.

 Our Services

-Safe and Comfortable Shelter: The clients of The Bancroft House are provided a safe, comfortable, clean, and quiet atmosphere in which their spirits may be renewed.
-Clients are women and children of any age and families of any size who are temporarily homeless and seeking shelter.
+Safe and Comfortable Shelter: The residents of The Bancroft House are provided a safe, comfortable, clean, and quiet atmosphere.

-Nutritious Meals: We believe in the healing power of good food.
-Our well-stocked larder gives our clients the necessary ingredients to create nutritious meals that nourish both the body and the soul.
+Nutritious Meals: Our well-stocked larder gives our residents the necessary ingredients to create nutritious meals.

 Our Clients